douglasgreen/duolingo/esperanto.md

 - the child - la infano; la gefilo
 - the chocolate - la ĉokolado
 - the city - la urbo
+- the clock - la horloĝo
 - the coat - la mantelo
 - the color - la koloro
+- the computer - la komputilo
 - the congress - la kongreso
 - the continent - la kontinento
 - the country - la lando